 Placing the student in a simulated organizational situation and submitting him/her in the place of the manager or administrator who is required to resolve the problem(s) in HRM is very important for effective learning.
 Powerful learning takes place when the student is allowed to use theory within the context of the real world.
-Applications

-HRM 4671:
+Applications allow learners to utilise theory in practice.
+This course based on Sri Lankan applications in HRM and IR offers opportunities for students to gather learning experiences and improve analytical and operational problem solving skills.
+Rather than passive learning, active learning is promoted and the course is student-centered.

-INDEPENDENT RESEARCH STUDY
+HRM 4671: INDEPENDENT RESEARCH STUDY